 The trail may bring a number of different users to the trail at the same time.
 It is important to use good trail etiquette to ensure the enjoyment and safety of all trail users.

 The level grade and limestone surface make this trail suitable for bicyclists, walkers, joggers and in-line skaters.
 Some sections of the trail are on-street, so remember to use caution.

 Pet owners, please be sure to have your pet on a leash, 8 feet or shorter, at all times.
 You must pick up after your pet.

-Portions of the Hank Aaron State Trail are accessible for people with disabilities.
+The vast majority of the Hank Aaron State Trail is accessible for people with disabilities.
 The 0.5-mile segment of trail adjacent to the Milwaukee Brewers parking lot has accessible sidewalks, allowing easy access from the parking lot to the trail.
 The trail gradually goes from the parking lot to the Menomonee River.
 Several bump-out areas near the Marquette soccer fields offer fishing access for people with disabilities.